Project Overview

 - Agricultural community disaster preparedness

-These identified topics will help prioritize projects during the review of PDP mini-grant proposals.
+These identified topics helped to prioritize projects during the review of PDP mini-grant proposals.
+The topics of the 4 mini-grant proposals that were successfully funded are as follows:

-The overall outcome of this plan is to increase the capacity of Cooperative Extension advisors, NRCS field staff, and other agricultural professionals to apply the principals of sustainable agriculture while working with their clientele (Farmers, ranchers, consumers, youth, businesses, government, and communities).
-Generally, this will be accomplished through funding workshops that will 1) extend emerging sustainable agricultural practices to extension educators and agricultural professionals, and 2) bring together extension educators and university faculty working on sustainable agriculture to develop collaborative priorities, goals, and strategies for researching and extending sustainable agriculture issues.
-Predicting precise outputs from future workshops whose topics, location, and COVID-friendly make it difficult to estimate specific outputs. with the advisory committee in place, projects that increase knowledge or skills in more participants receive a higher ranking.
-Additionally, projects that produce outputs that have a longer shelf-life and continue to be a source for increasing knowledge into the future are also favorable.
-Now that we are expecting both project size and duration to increase with these larger grants, we are hopeful that deeper knowledge and skill can be gained through educational programs with longer duration.
-We have an expectation is that each workshop will train between 30 and 100 extension educators or agriculture professionals on topics identified in the mini-grant and travel scholarship funding criteria.
-Grant recipients will be requires to provide participant evaluations to be embedded in each educational event so that feedback can be provided to the California PDP advisory panel on the acquisition of learning objectives for each project.
+The advisory committee decided to prioritize projects that meet the aforementioned topic needs and projects that reach the largest number of participants.
+Additionally, projects that produced outputs that have a longer shelf-life and continue to be a source for increasing knowledge into the future were also favored.
+We were excited that both project size and duration increased with these larger grants.
+We are hopeful that deeper knowledge and skill was gained through educational programs with longer durations.
+We had an expectation is that each mini-grant will train between 15 and 100 extension educators or agriculture professionals.
+Grant recipients were required to use participant evaluations in each educational event (summarized later in this report) so that feedback could be provided to the California PDP advisory panel on the acquisition of learning objectives for each project.
 The advisory panel will use workshop evaluations and general knowledge within their professional cadres to develop ideas and priorities for future PDP activities in California.